Updates: March 24

 Uninterrupted Medical Care for Residents

-There will be no interruption to resident care including pharmacy deliveries, nutritional support, PT, audiology, lab and x-ray.
-All outside appointments much be approved by the medical staff.
+There will be no interruption to resident care including pharmacy deliveries, nutritional support, PT, audiology, lab, and x-ray.
+All outside appointments must be approved by the medical staff.
 Only non-emergent medical appointments will be rescheduled.

 Deliveries (including toiletries, personal items, food, clothing, flowers, etc.) for residents are to be left at the front desk and staff will collect and deliver to residents.

-All outside activities and social outings have been cancelled.
-However, on campus activities are still occurring with staff and residents observing the social distancing rule of 6 feet between participants.
+All outside activities and social outings have been canceled.
+However, modified resident activities are still occurring with staff and residents observing the social distancing rule of 6 feet between participants.

 Our Adult Day program is CLOSED.